 About Me

-White, cis, able-bodied, she/her pronouns, and living in the Pacific Northwest on Occupied Duwamish land (also known as Seattle).
-I am a lover of rain, forests, water, travel, books, and learning.
+I live and work in the Pacific Northwest on Coast Salish lands (Duwamish, Suquamish, and Muckleshoot).
+I am a lover of rain, forests, water, travel, stories, and engaging my creativity in multiple ways.

-As a white, cis, able-bodied, American woman, I recognize that I hold immense amounts of privilege that sometimes limit my capacity for understanding the struggles others more marginalized than myself may face.
+As a white, cis, able-bodied, American woman, I recognize that I hold multiple privileged identities that influence how I move through the world.
 I value transparency and authenticity in the ways I am personally learning and growing alongside my community.
-I strive to “learn out loud” and value being held accountable for my own growth as an intentional daily practice.
+I strive to “learn out loud” and value holding myself accountable for my own growth and healing as an intentional daily practice.

 Our family works to decolonize our relationships with each other as we show up authentically in our full humanity every day.
 We learn from each other, UNlearn with each other, and work to co-create our lives by slowing down, finding joy, and breaking generational patterns that no longer serve our us.